 Practice makes perfect.
 There’s a lot of truth to this old adage.
 You must have observed that learning any new skill takes time, patience and training.
+How do babies learn?
 In this article, we’ll look at what’s happening behind the scenes when you or your baby learns a new skill, the role of myelin and what you can do to improve learning when you are pregnant.

 Remember that time you were learning a new language?
 It’s hard at first.
 You don’t seem to remember the right words, you fumble and forget.
 It requires a lot of your attention too.
 And as you do it over and over again, something changes.